Save big (up to $1,875) on small business tools with our free membership, business.com+

 How do you install a softphone?

 Installing a softphone application on your computer or mobile device is quick and straightforward.
-Once you’ve installed the software, users log in with their account credentials to access a full suite of calling features and tools.
+Start by downloading the app from your VoIP provider’s website or your device’s app store.
+Once the software is installed, allow any required permissions and have your team log in with their account credentials to access a full suite of calling features and tools.

-If you’re implementing a comprehensive softphone system for a large business, you must also address the following setup procedures:
+If you’re implementing a comprehensive softphone system for a large business, you’ll also need to address the following setup procedures:

 • Configure your call flows.